-Nori is natural seaweed that is roasted or dried, and believe it or not is actually a human food consumption item used in oriental cooking.
+Nori is natural seaweed that is roasted or dried and believe it or not, is actually a human food consumption item used in oriental cooking.
 In particular, the roasted type is most often used as wrappers for making rolled sushi, while the dried type may be used for this purpose as well as making seaweed soup and rice balls.
 Nori is sold under many different names, just look for roasted or dried seaweed on the package.
-What is nori, and how is it used?

-There are usually two kinds of nori to choose from, red, which sometimes looks dark purple in color, and green, but occasionally fish stores may carry a brown type that is often favored by some surgeonfish species.
+There are usually two kinds of nori to choose from: red, which sometimes looks dark purple in color and green (but occasionally fish stores may carry a brown type that is often favored by some surgeonfish species).
 It usually comes packaged in full sized sheets, but you may find it already cut up into pieces and prepackaged by some aquarium stores or suppliers.
-We have always bought nori from the oriental food section of our local grocery store, packaged in 10 - 8 inch x 8 1/2 inch sheets.
+We have always bought nori from the Asian food section of the local grocery store, packaged in 10 - 8 inch x 8 1/2 inch sheets.
 Our preference is towards the green kind because it seems to dissolve more slowly than the red, making feeding with it a little less messy.
 Be careful when buying nori in grocery stores.
-Flavored types are sold, such as teriyaki, and you want to avoid these.]
+Flavored types are sold (such as teriyaki) and you want to avoid these.

 - It is important to NOT overfeed, as any excess nori that is uneaten may contribute to the lessening of the water quality in the aquarium.

 - Only feed what the tank inhabitants will consume in a short period of time, removing any excess nori that may be floating around in the water or that settles on the bottom of the tank uneaten after an hour or so.

 - To enhance its nutritional value, you can option to apply a few drops of a liquid vitamin supplement such as Selcon onto the dried nori and allow it to soak in before feeding.